 - Male DB-9 Data Communications Equipment (DCE) port for serial connection from a management terminal.
-Use this port to establish a direct CLI connection to the GIGAswitch/Router.
-The default baud rate is 9600. - 10Base-T Data Terminal Equipment (DTE) port for network ("in-band") connection from a management terminal.
+Use this port to establish a direct CLI connection to the GSR.
+The default baud rate is 9600. - 10/100Base-TX Data Terminal Equipment (DTE) port for network ("in-band") connection from a management terminal.
 The port is configured as Media Data Interface (MDI).
-Use this port to establish a DIGITAL clearVISN CoreWatch management connection to the GIGAswitch/Router over a local or bridged Ethernet segment. - Reset switch (RST). - System switch (SYS). - Status LEDs - PCMCIA flash memory slots.
-These slots let you install system image software upgrades as well as older system image software versions. - Note: You can install a PCMCIA card in either slot but you cannot use two PCMCIA cards at the same time.
+Use this port to establish a clearVISN CoreWatch management connection to the GSR over a local or bridged Ethernet segment. - Reset switch (RST).
+Use this switch to reboot the GSR's CPU. - System switch (SYS).
+This switch stops the system software and starts the debugger.
+Normally you should not use this switch unless directed to do so by DIGITAL personnel.

+- Status LEDs.
+These LEDs indicate whether the control module is online or offline. - PCMCIA flash memory slots.
+These slots let you install system image software upgrades as well as older system image software versions.

+Note: You can install a PCMCIA card in either slot but you cannot use two PCMCIA cards at the same time.